Hanunu

 Tiglath-Pileser III trampling an enemy king, sometimes identified as Hanunu, in a relief from his palace in Kalhu.
 The conquest of Gaza, among other nations, are described in the surrounding inscriptions.

-Hanunu (Philistine: 𐤇𐤍𐤍 *Ḥanūn; Akkadian: 𒄩𒀀𒉡𒌑𒉡 ḫa-a-nu-ú-nu), sometimes called Hanno, was the Philistine king of Gaza during the 8th century BC.
-During Hanunu's reign, much of the Levant, including Philistia, was controlled by the Neo-Assyrian Empire.
+Hanunu (Philistine: 𐤇𐤍𐤍 *Ḥanūn; Akkadian: 𒄩𒀀𒉡𒌑𒉡 ḫa-a-nu-ú-nu, West Semitic meaning "he who has found mercy") sometimes called Hanno, was the Philistine king of Gaza during the 8th century BC.
+Hanunu's rule began as king of an independent kingdom of Gaza, and continued after Gaza, like much of the Levant, including Philistia, was conquered and made into an Assyrian dependency, beginning in 734 BCE.
+He remained a king, paying tribute to the three Assyrian emperors until he was deposed and deported to Assyria by Sargon II.

 Assyrian conquest of the Levant

-According to the Hebrew Bible, during the mid-8th century BCE, Rezin, king of Aram-Damascus - a significant buffer state separating the Middle East from the Neo-Assyrian Empire, began forming powerful alliances with its neighboring nations, including the Kingdom of Israel.
+According to the Hebrew Bible, during the mid-8th century BCE, Rezin, king of Aram-Damascus - a significant buffer state separating the Middle East from the Neo-Assyrian Empire, began forming powerful alliances with its neighboring nations, including the northern Kingdom of Israel.
 Fearing the threat posed by an Israel with Syrian military backing, the king of Judah, Ahaz, paid homage to the Neo-Assyrian king Tiglath-Pileser III, and appealed to him to invade the Levant.
 In the ensuing war, Aram-Damascus was annexed, many cities in Israel were captured, reducing the kingdom to a rump state, and Judah became a tributary to Assyria.

 Hanunu's return to Gaza

 During the conquest, Philistia attempted to withstand the Assyrian invasion, to little success.
-In 734 BC, as Tiglath-Pileser III marched through the Philistine pentapolis, Hanunu realized Gaza would not hold against the Assyrian armies, and he fled to Egypt.
-With Gaza's capture and sacking, the Assyrians had completely conquered Philistia, and Hanunu eventually returned to Gaza, where Tiglath-Pileser III reinstated him as king.
+In 734 BC, as Tiglath-Pileser III marched through the Philistine pentapolis, Hanunu realized Gaza would not hold against the Assyrian armies, and fled to Egypt, probably to shore up support.
+With Gaza's capture and sacking, the Assyrians had completely conquered Philistia, and Hanunu was called back to Gaza by Tiglath-Pileser III to rule as a client king.
 Why Hanunu returned is unclear, Tiglath-Pileser's annals record he returned because he was "overwhelmed" by the "terrifying splendor" of the Assyrian patron deity Aššur, in reality it might have been that he had expected aid from the Egyptians due to Gaza's position in their trade network, and returned once it became clear that no help was coming.